yasirse/yasirse/README.md

 I am Prof Yasir Arfat, I have 8 years of development and 4 teaching experience.
 During my development job, I have worked on web development using custom PHP, CodeIgniter 3.0 and ASP.Net.
-Beside these skills i have also experience of website UI designing using CSS, Adobe photoshop, Javascript, JQuery and Boostrap.
+For website UI designing i have experience of CSS, Adobe photoshop, Javascript, JQuery and Boostrap.
 I have also worked on Sakai LMS(ERP) integration with University(FAST NU)student managment system in Java.
-I have Oracel DBA experience.
-Other database mySQL and SQLServer.
+I have Oracel DBA experience. also worked on other databases mySQL and SQLServer.
 I’m currently learning Laravel, Vue.js and GitHub.
 I am looking for freelancing website project or job.
-You can contact me yasir dot arfatse at gmail.com.
+You can contact ( yasir dot arfatse at gmail.com).

 <!---